-51. BUSINESS LAW.
+51. Business Law.
 3 credits.

 For students in secretarial science.
-No credit given in Commerce.
+No credit given toward B.S. in Business Administration.
+Covers the elements of contracts, sales, and negotiable instruments.

-54. ECONOMIC GEOGRAPHY.
+54. Economic Geography.
 3 credits.

 Climate, land forms, soils, mineral resources, and vegetation and their influence upon economic activity.
 Required of all commerce students.